 12 Best Automated Phishing Simulation Tools [2026 Guide]

-“Monthly Phishing Simulation” is no more effective as your human risk management strategy.
-In 2026, cybercriminals who perform phishing attacks do not operate on a schedule, and they certainly do not use static phishing templates.
-We have entered the age of Agentic Threats, where offensive AI agents scrape your employee data, craft hyper personalised lures, and execute campaigns at machine speed.
+“Monthly Phishing Simulation” isn’t a real human risk strategy anymore.
+In 2026, cybercriminals who carry out phishing attacks don’t operate on a schedule, and they certainly don’t use static templates.
+We’ve entered the age of Agentic Threats, where offensive AI agents scrape your employee data, craft hyper-personalised lures, and execute campaigns at machine speed.

-If your defence strategy relies on manual spreadsheets or legacy tools that require hours of admin work to launch a single campaign, you are already behind.
+If your defence strategy still relies on manual spreadsheets or legacy tools that take hours of admin work to launch a single campaign, you’re already behind.
+Stop.
+Rethink.
 The modern standard is Automated Phishing Simulation.
-These are “set and forget” platforms that use AI to continuously test, train, and inoculate your workforce against attacks that look and feel real because, in many cases, they are generated by the same AI models attackers use.
+These “set and forget” platforms use AI to continuously test, train, and toughen your workforce against attacks that look and feel real because, in many cases, they’re generated by the same AI models attackers use.

-At Hunto, we are pioneering the shift to Agentic Security.
-We believe your defence should be as autonomous as the offence.
-While we offer the world’s first fully autonomous Phishing Simulation Agent, we believe in helping you find the right tool for your specific maturity level.
+At Hunto, we’re leading the shift to Agentic Security.
+Your defence should be as autonomous as the offence.
+We offer the world’s first fully autonomous Phishing Simulation Agent, and we want to help you find the right tool for your specific maturity level.

 Table of Contents